kubeshop/botkube-docs/versioned_docs/version-1.13/features/commands.md

 ### Run commands on all clusters

-When using Cloud Slack or Microsoft Teams integration, you can use `--all-clusters` flag to execute a command on all the target clusters.
+When using Discord or Mattermost integrations, you can use `--all-clusters` flag to execute a command on all the target clusters.

 ### Filtering text output